“Pain insists on being attended to.”

 There can be overlap with depression and grief.
-Stages of grief include shock/denial, anger, bargaining, depression, and acceptance.
+Stages of grief include denial/shock, anger, bargaining, depression, and acceptance.

 Grief is nonlinear.
 We can loop back into anger or sadness, even after seemingly coming to terms with a loss.

 Beliefs are learned.
-We are not born thinking this way.
-We learn language, form beliefs, then adopt negative, limiting beliefs out of experience, supporting depression and anxiety.
+We learn language, form beliefs, then adopt negative, limiting beliefs out of our experiences, supporting depression and anxiety.

 They're not always accurate, but they can "feel real".